fledge-iot/fledge/docs/91_version_history.rst

        - The rule filter may give errors if expressions have variables not satisfied in the reading data.
 Under some circumstances it has been seen that the filter fails to process data after giving this error.
 This has been resolved by changes to make the rate filter more robust.
        - Blank values for asset names in the south service may cause the service to become unresponsive.
 Blank asset names have now been correctly detected, asset names are required configuration values.
        - A new version of the driver software for the USB-4704 Data Acquisition Module has been released, the plugin has been updated to use this driver version.
-       - The OPC UA North plugin might report incorrect counts for sent readings on some platforms, this has now been resolved.
+       - The OPCUA North plugin might report incorrect counts for sent readings on some platforms, this has now been resolved.
        - The simple Python filter plugin was not adding correct asset tracking data, this has now been updated.
        - An issue with the asset filter failing when incorrect configuration was present has bene resolved.
        - The benchmark plugin now enforces a minimum number of asset of 1.